 Down the rabbit hole we go… remember arecoline?

 Also note that Duracap Labs was possibly behind the arecoline crisis, where some brands used this highly-carcinogenic nicotine-like ingredient in their fat burners and pre workouts while promoting them with celebrity athletes like Kai Greene and Dana Linn Bailey.
 While arecoline is probably “DSHEA-compliant”, we considered it a high-risk ingredient, best suited to the underground — not to be marketed with celebrities.

-Ultimately, our research at this time still doesn’t give us much insight into the possible production of SARMs and steroids created for other brands, small mom-and-pop supplement shops, and/or research chemical sites.
-We also don’t know if Superdrol or other steroids were spiked in other products they manufactured, so we always must urge caution when buying supplements.
+Ultimately, our research at this time still doesn’t give us much insight into the possible production of products created for other brands, small mom-and-pop supplement shops, and/or research chemical sites.
+We also don’t know other production details, so we always must urge caution when buying supplements.